 Creating a new Blueprint subclass of our C++ Class

 When creating a new UserWidget, instead of using the right-click "create UserWidget" shortcut, you need to use the more general "create Blueprint shortcut.
 Then from the list choose your newly created

 Note: The industry-standard style guide for Unreal Engine recommends prefixing User Widget Blueprints with

 WBP_.
 I also personally like prefixing C++ UserWidget subclasses with

 Changing the parent class of an existing Blueprint

 Alternatively, we can change the parent of an existing UserWidget Blueprint.
-On the File menu choose Reparent, then from the list choose
+Open your Blueprint, then from the menu at the top chooose

 You can see the Blueprint UserWidget's parent class in the top-right of the editor window.
 If it says ExampleWidget, you're good to go!